Tips For Improving Your Topology

 So when creating a new mesh or deciding the clean up an existing mesh, here are some of the more important questions to ask yourself...

-5. How much time do you have to clean up the mesh to give it good topology?
+5. How much time do you have to clean up the mesh to give it proper topology?
 Some concept artists give up good topology in order to have faster iterations.
 But once they hand off their final mesh to the 3d team, will the team waste way too much time cleaning up the mess you've created?

 Conclusion

-This site is ©2025 by Neil Blevins, All rights are reserved.
+This site is ©2026 by Neil Blevins, All rights are reserved.